shauninman/MinUI/skeleton/BASE/README.txt

-MinUI is a minimal launcher for the RGB30, Trimui Smart, Miyoo Mini (and Plus), and RG35XX--all from the same SD card.
+MinUI is a minimal launcher for the RGB30, Trimui Smart (and Pro), Miyoo Mini (and Plus), and RG35XX--all from the same SD card.
 Why?
 Why not?

 Source:
 https://github.com/shauninman/minui